ChristoKolander/Shopping-Ecommerce/README.md

 Recently upgraded from 3.1 to .Net 6.

 Order implementation done at API level, using CQRS pattern.
-GUI Order left to do!
+GUI Order left to do.

 B)